-A transitional period to implement the Policy Rule was in place until 1 January 2019.
-Since that date banks are obliged to supply data compliant with the Single customer View Policy Rule.
-Many banks however proved to need more time and for that reason, DNB established a growth path for the period 2020 - 2023 to clarify the level of compliance with the requirements that banks need to achieve.
-DNB has the ability to intervene if banks fail to make sufficient progress.
+To ensure compliance with the policy rule, DNB determined a growth path for the period 2020 - 2023.
+This new version of the assessment framework now sets the standards for 2024 and beyond.
+DNB can intervene if banks do not sufficiently comply with these standards.
 Intervention is based on the existing AFM and DNB Enforcement Policy.

 The degree of banks' compliance with SCV legislation will be assessed on the basis of the following indicators.

 Timeliness of the SCV file The number of working days between the reference date (date of 'activation DGS') and the time at which the SCV file is submitted by the bank (on the condition the file is accepted by DNB).
-Average number of delivery attempts before file acceptance Quality of the SCV file Percentage of SCVs in a SCV file that comply with automated checks Percentage of validation errors in SCV file Findings from manual and randomised checks Statement by the bank in case of peaks and deviations in data values and markings Statement by bank that SCV files are complete and requirements are structurally secured in the SCV system Timely delivery of audtt reports Delivery of audit reports by internal and external accountants within five months of the end of the reporting year (reporting year for audits runs from 1 April to 31 March) Quality of the SCV system Assessment and findings in internal audit department report Opinion by external auditor in ISAE 3402 report Bank takes measures to ensure findings are resolved
+Average number of delivery attempts before file acceptance Quality of the SCV file Percentage of SCVs in a SCV file that comply with automated checks Percentage of validation errors in SCV file taking into account the total number of signalling validation errors set off against the total number of submitted SCV's Findings from plausibility checks on (samples of) content Statement by the bank in case of peaks and deviations in data values and markings Statement by bank that SCV files are complete and requirements are structurally secured in the SCV system Timely delivery of audit reports ■ Delivery of audit reports by the internal audit department and external accountants within five months of the end of the reporting year (reporting year for audits runs from 1 April to 31 March) Quality of the SCV system Assessment and findings in internal audit department report Opinion by external auditor in ISAE 3402 report Bank takes measures to ensure findings are resolved in a timely fashion Informing DNB in a timely manner about relevant developments Bank informs DNB in a timely manner about relevant changes and incidents